iceyrazor/iceys-linux-stuffs/README.md

 ## update 05/24/2025

 i liked how primagen did his dev environment and deploying of scripts. so im making my own version
-note: the pacman install scripts may not be fully what i have as i made this loong after installing software
+> [!NOTE] the pacman install scripts may not be fully what i have as i made this loong after installing software

 ## requirements